Developer Console

 } else {

-// We strongly recommend that you verify the receipt server-side
+// Amazon strongly recommends that you verify the receipt on the server-side

 if (!verifyReceiptFromYourService(receipt.getReceiptId(), userData)) {